wyhwong/SA-SAGamma/README.md

 ## 2021 CUHK Physics SURIP Poster Presentation

-In the repo, please find the poster [here](https://github.com/wyhwong/SA-SAGamma/tree/main/presentation).
+In the repo, please find our poster [here](https://github.com/wyhwong/SA-SAGamma/tree/main/presentation).
 We are glad to share that the poster [`Proton Motion`](https://github.com/wyhwong/SA-SAGamma/blob/main/presentation/Proton%20Motion%20in%20the%20Sun%20with%20PFSS%20Model.pdf) obtained Best Poster Award 3rd Prize in SURIP.

 ---

 ## Description of Repo
+This repo simulates the SAγ flux with a semi-analytical method to reduce the time cost of a full simulation.
+We combined the observational data of solar magnetic field and the simulation on cosmic-ray protons' motion.

 To be updated.
 The refactor of scripts are not done yet.

 ---